By Amy Phipps on | No Comments

 When getting an inquiry from a client, I like to be as organized as I can be.
 Most of the time, an inquiry wants to know about pricing.
 I have my photography session fee listed on my website but that is the only pricing I have listed.
 I do this because I want clients to contact me.

 This opens the door of communication.
 I do NOT want them looking at pricing and then talking themselves out of booking a session.
 I want them to email or call me so that I can start a conversation with them.
 By doing that, they get more excited at the thought of investing in a session.

 It’s my job to use that first interaction to sell myself and my business.
 This is when I send them my pricing information.
-They get emailed a pdf file that has my collections and a la carte pricing for all of the products I sell.
+They get emailed a pdf file that has my photo packages and a la carte pricing for all of the products I sell.